-Just let it idle down for a few minutes after you get back or when your done with the equipment for the day.
+Just let it idle down for a few minutes after you get back or when you’re done with the equipment for the day.
 This is going to save several components premature ware and you the headache of replacing them.

 7. Never idle directly after an engine rebuild

 A cylinder should have what is called cross-hatching and not be reflective.
-The cross hatching allows the rings the seal against the walls of the cylinder or liner.
+The cross-hatching allows the rings the seal against the walls of the cylinder or liner.

 Note: There is no way to repair glazing.
 The liner or block will need to be replaced.
 So idling can literally ruin your engine.

 An APU can save your engine

 An APU is an auxiliary power unit.
 This is used mostly for semi-trucks.
 For drivers who either sleep in their truck or idle for very long periods.
-With an APU you can avoid all that engine killing idle time.
+With an APU, you can avoid all that engine killing idle time.

 An APU provides power to those things the driver might want the engine to idle for.
-Things like air conditioning, power for phone charging, watch some Netflix etc. This can take all the component wear away and just run to do all those side things drivers want.
+Things like air conditioning, power for phone charging, watch some Netflix, etc. This can take all the component wear away and just run to do all those side things drivers want.

-The cost can be quite high for these though.
-According to the North American Council for Freight Efficiency (NACFE) APUs cost anywhere from $8,500 to $13,000 per unit installed in the equipment.
+The cost can be quite high for these, though.
+According to the North American Council for Freight Efficiency (NACFE), APUs cost anywhere from $8,500 to $13,000 per unit installed in the equipment.

-This is a high cost but replacing your engine prematurely can be much worse.
+This is a high cost, but replacing your engine prematurely can be much worse.

-Next time you are sitting longer than just a few minutes remember this list and the high price to pay for that little bit of AC time in the cab.
+Next time you are sitting longer than just a few minutes, remember this list and the high price to pay for that little bit of AC time in the cab.
 Is it really worth it?
-Idle time is the enemy of diesel engines and avoiding it can add years of life to your engine.
+Idle time is the enemy of diesel engines, and avoiding it can add years of life to your engine.

 Want to get your ASE but Hate reading? 📕